srbhgarg/avc/README.md

 # avc
 Speech Communications

 This code was tested on mp4 files.
-In case of issues reading video files, check the codecs or use different function.
-"mmread" function was also found to be useful to read the audio/video data.
+In case of issues reading video files, check the codecs or use different read function (e.g. "mmread" function was also found to be useful to read the audio/video data).

-There is some issue in reading video files using MATLAB's videoReader function on MAC OS.
-I have not tested on other platforms to confirm if the issue is still there on other platforms.
+There are some issues in reading video files using MATLAB's videoReader function on MAC OS.
+This issue may also occur on other platforms.

 avc_main.m is the main function file to run the code.